Italia Marittima: Lloyd Triestino

 Österreichischer Lloyd's name was changed to Lloyd Triestino and the company restructured in 1919, when Trieste became a part of Italy, after serious losses during World War I. By the end of the 1930s, Lloyd Triestino was once again a major world shipping power, owning a fleet of 85 vessels with 17 services to east Africa, southern Africa, Asia, and Australia.

 The company was crippled by the devastation of World War II, losing 68 ships and 1,000 sailors.
 At the end, they were reduced to a fleet of just five ships and were again faced with a massive recovery operation.

 In 1950, Lloyd Triestino launched three 13,140 ton ocean-going passenger liners for its service to Australia: the Australia, the Oceania, and the Neptunia.
 All three were replaced by two new liners, the Guglielmo Marconi and the Galileo Galilei, in 1963.
 By 1956, the fleet had grown to 31 ships.
 A total of 199 ships were owned by Lloyd Triestino between 1919 and 2006.
 The illustrated travel magazine Sul Mare (Italian for 'On the Sea') was distributed on Lloyd's ships from March 1925 to 1944, and revived after the Second World War; 148 issues were produced.

 Partnership with Evergreen Marine

 Lloyd Triestino entered into a partnership with Taiwanese shipping giant, Evergreen Marine, Corp., in 1993.
 The partnership has grown over the years, and now includes Evergreen's British-based line, Hatsu Marine, created in 2000.

 Italia Marittima

-On March 1, 2006, Lloyd Triestino's name was changed to Italia Marittima.
+On March 1, 2006, the Lloyd Triestino name was retired and the company was renamed Italia Marittima.
 Ship names were changed from the prefix "LT" to "Ital" (e.g., LT Cortesia to Ital Contessa).